JorgeSchelotto/proyectoArtistas/README.md

-# preoyectoArtistas: webpage for artists who want to sell his/her works.
+# proyectoArtistas: webpage for artists who want to sell his/her works.

 Step 1: Design and implementation of the webpage (we are here).